Graphical Representation and Hierarchical Decomposition Mechanism for Vertex-Cover Solution Space: Preliminary of KE Graph and Solution Space Expression for Vertex-Cover

+In this section, some basic knowledge about the K\"{o}nig-Eg\'{e}rvary theorem with KE graphs and solution space expression technique for vertex-cover will be introduced as preliminary.

-\subsection{Relations of KE Graph with minimum vertex-cover}
+\subsection{Relations of KE Graph with Minimum Vertex-Cover}

-For a graph $G$ composed by the vertexes set $V$ containing $n$ vertexes and edges set $E$ containing $m$ edges, a vertex cover is a vertexes subset $C(G)$ if for any edge $(v_i,v_j)\in E$, there exists $v_i\in C(G)$ or $v_j\in C(G)$.
-If the cardinality of some vertex cover is the lowest, it is called the \emph{minimum vertex-cover} with the corresponding cardinality named as \emph{vertex-cover number} of a graph, and for a graph there could exist more than one minimum vertex-covers \cite{biggs1986graph}.
-The problem of finding the minimum vertex-cover belongs to Karp's 21 NP complete problems \cite{Karp1972ibm} and the 6 basic NP complete problems \cite{Cook1971acm}, which have broad applications in real world but are recognized to be intrinsically hard to solve \cite{Papadimitriou2003computational}.
+For a graph $G$ composed by the vertex set $V$ with $n$ vertexes and edge set $E$ with $m$ edges, a vertex-cover is a vertex subset $C(G)\subset V$ that for any edge $(v_i,v_j)\in E$ there exists $v_i\in C(G)$ or $v_j\in C(G)$.
+If the cardinality of vertex-cover set achieves the lowest, it is called the \emph{minimum vertex-cover} with the corresponding cardinality named as \emph{minimum vertex-cover number} of a graph, and for a graph there could exist more than one minimum vertex-covers \cite{biggs1986graph}.
+The problem of finding the minimum vertex-cover belongs to Karp's 21 NP-complete problems \cite{Karp1972ibm} and the 6 basic NP-Complete problems \cite{Cook1971acm}, which have broad applications in real world but have been recognized to be intrinsically hard to solve \cite{Papadimitriou2003computational}.

 Another widely studied topic in graph theory is the maximum edge matching \cite{biggs1986graph}.
-An edge matching, or independent edge set, of a graph is an edges subset $M\subset E$ satisfying that any two edges $e_i$ and $e_j$ in $M$ have no common vertex, and a vertex is matched if it is an endpoint of one edge in $M$.
-The edge matching with the highest cardinality is called the \emph{maximum} (\emph{edge}) \emph{matching} with the corresponding cardinality named as \emph{matching number} of a graph, and there could exist more than one maximum matchings for a graph.
+An edge matching, or independent edge set, of a graph is an edge subset $M\subset E$ satisfying that any two edges in $M$ have no common vertex, and a vertex is matched if it is an endpoint of one edge in $M$.
+The edge matching set with the largest cardinality is called the \emph{maximum (edge) matching} with the corresponding cardinality named as \emph{maximum matching number} of a graph, and there could exist more than one maximum matchings for a graph.
 Finding the maximum matching for a general graph belongs to P problems, namely for a graph its maximum matching could be found in polynomial time.
 The blossom algorithm is widely applied to find the maximum matching for general graphs \cite{edmonds1965paths}, while the Hungarian maximum matching algorithm is widely used to find the maximum matching for bipartite graphs \cite{kuhn1956variants}.
-The maximum matching has a large number of applications, e.g., this concept is deeply related to Kekulization and the process of tautomerization in chemistry \cite{may2015cheminformatics}.
+The maximum matching has a large number of applications, e.g., this concept is deeply related to Kekulization and the process of Tautomerization in chemistry \cite{may2015cheminformatics}.